cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-the-evolution-of-the-web-from-html-to-webassembly.md

 ---
 layout: post
 title: On the Rise, Decline, and Persistence of Web Technologies
-subtitle: From Static HTML to WebAssembly
+subtitle: From Static HTML Pages to WebAssembly
 tags: web
 description: |
   The web is the only platform that has been continuously transformed and evolved on a global scale over the last 30 years.
 Its impact on society is crazy high.
 Some of the best minds in the world are working on advancing web technologies.
 Over the years, we've seen various technological solutions emerge; some were revolutionary, while others didn't pass the test of time.
 This article explores the evolution of web technologies from the 1990s to the present, with a focus on the engineering paradigms that marked inflection points in web's history.
 Those who don't know tech history are doomed to repeat past engineering mistakes.